New! Transflo Mobile+ 7.0 Release Notes

 -

-These evolving new features are carrier-specific and are likely to be phased over the next few releases, for example, 6.7, 6.7.1, 7.0, or 7.1.
+These evolving new features are carrier-specific and are likely to be phased over the next few releases, for example, 6.7.x, 7.0, and 7.1.
 To learn more, work with your Transflo Customer Success Manager (CSM).

 -